FazioNico/ipfs-upload-button/PROPOSAL.md

 We will improve the project by adding the following features:

-  - Improve the UI/UX of the component to make it more user friendly.
+  - Improve the UI/UX of the customable component parts to make it more user friendly.
   - Improve the documentation of the project and add more examples of usage (react,vue, angular, etc...).
   - Allow user to use multiple IPFS providers and pinning services (Pinata, Infura, etc...)
   - Add more features to the component (e.g. upload a file from a URL, upload a folder, etc...)